Donate

 These Rwandan social workers responded with a skills-based, community approach.
 Instead of giving away resources, they wanted to help orphans by teaching them how to care for themselves, in the context of a loving, supportive community.
 And it was working tremendously!

 Inspired, Zoe Empowers staff began this approach in Kenya as well, and then returned to Zimbabwe and implemented the empowerment model.
 When it proved successful, Zoe began expanding the program across country and culture, wherever orphaned children and vulnerable youth lived in life-threatening poverty.
-Since then, Zoe has honed its implementation in eight countries (Kenya, Rwanda, Zimbabwe, Malawi, Liberia, Tanzania, Mozambique and India) and impacted more than 150,000 orphaned children and vulnerable youth.
+Since then, Zoe has honed its implementation in 11 countries (Kenya, Rwanda, Zimbabwe, Malawi, Liberia, India, Tanzania, Mozambique, South Sudan, and Uganda) and impacted more than 218,938 orphaned children and vulnerable youth.

 Zoe Empowers helps orphans become self-sufficient, not dependent.